List of Monsters, Inc. characters: Brock Pearson

 Brock Pearson (voiced by Tyler Labine) is a massive purple bird-like monster with two horns on his head and sharp claws on his hands.
 He is the vice-president of the Greek Council.
 Brock and Claire commentate on the Scare Games.

 Claire Wheeler

 Claire Wheeler (voiced by Aubrey Plaza) is a three-eyed grey monster who is a member of the Greek Council.
 She and Brock commentate on the Scare Games.
 Claire was credited as "Greek Council President".
 In Monsters at Work, she works at Fear Co. and is married to CEO Johnny Worthington III with 2 children.

 Slug Student

-The Slug Student (voiced by Bill Hader) is a student that attended Monsters University, Despite his name, He is a yellow snail-like monster.
+The Slug Student (voiced by Bill Hader) is a snail-like student of Monsters University.
 When school starts, the Slug Student slithers to get to his class.
-By the time he gets to his classroom in the post-credits scene, he learns from Ed the janitor that the school year is over and that he missed it and slithers home.
+By the time he gets to his classroom in the post-credits scene, he learns from Ed the janitor that the school year is over and returns home.

 He later appears in the fourth episode of Monsters at Work.